-The LMX2485Q-Q1 offers both cycle slip reduction (CSR) and Fastlock with timeout counter support.
+The LMX2485 offers both cycle slip reduction (CSR) and Fastlock with time-out counter support.
 This means that it requires no additional programming overhead to use them.
-It is generally recommended that the charge pump current in the steady-state be 8X or less in order to use cycle slip reduction, and 4X or less in steady-state in order to use Fastlock.
+TI recommends that the charge pump current in the steady-state be 8X or less to use cycle slip reduction, and 4X or less in steady-state to use Fastlock.
 The next step is to decide between using Fastlock or CSR.
 This determination can be made based on the ratio of the comparison frequency ( $f{COMP}$ ) to loop bandwidth (BW).